secretstartups/handbook/customer-success/tam/cadence-calls/index.html.md

 - **Strategic Enterprise**: Cadence calls should be weekly during onboarding and at least once per month otherwise, considering specific customer needs and stage in customer lifecycle.
 - **Strategic Commercial**: Cadence calls should be weekly during onboarding and at least once per quarter otherwise, considering specific customer needs and stage in customer lifecycle.
-- **Mid-Touch**: Cadence calls should be weekly during onboarding (first month of purchase) and at least once per quarter otherwise.
-Frequency of cadence calls may vary due to [prioritization](/handbook/customer-success/tam/engagement/#named-accounts) or customer needs.
+- **Growth**: Cadence calls should be weekly during onboarding (first month of purchase) and at least once per quarter otherwise.
+Frequency of cadence calls may vary due to [prioritization](/handbook/customer-success/tam/engagement/#growth-accounts) or customer needs.
 - **Scale**: Cadence calls are not scheduled on an ongoing basis for Scale TAM customers.
 Calls with customers are offered programmatically based on the key points defined in the [Scale TAM customer lifecycle](/handbook/customer-success/tam/segment/scale/#customer-lifecycle).

 Cadence calls should be [captured in Gainsight](/handbook/customer-success/tam/gainsight/timeline/#how-to-log-activities-in-timeline), which [drives the Engagement scorecard metric](/handbook/customer-success/tam/health-score-triage/#gainsight-scorecard-attributes-and-calculations).